novaprova/novaprova/doc/manual/porting.rst

 header file ``np/spiegel/platform/common.hxx`` for all ports (using ``#ifdef``) and contains any state which might be useful for uninstalling the intercept, e.g.  the original instructions which were replaced at install time.
-The install function can assume that no Novaprova intercept is already installed at the given address, but it should take care to handle the case where a debugger like gdb has independently inserted it's own breakpoint.
+The install function can assume that no NovaProva intercept is already installed at the given address, but it should take care to handle the case where a debugger like gdb has independently inserted it's own breakpoint.